 Pindo palms will grow in full sun or partial shade and any type of soil as long as it is moderately salt tolerant and has good drainage.

-Falling fruit can make a mess, so it is recommended that pindo palms be planted at least ten feet from decks, patios or paved surfaces.
-Since these trees grow so slowly, it is best to buy at least a three-year-old nursery stock tree unless you are extremely patient.
+Falling fruit can make a mess, so it is recommended that pindo palms be planted at least 10 feet (3 m.) from decks, patios, or paved surfaces.
+Since these trees grow so slowly, it is best to buy at least a three year old nursery stock tree unless you are extremely patient.

 How to Care of a Pindo Palm